How to cure plantar fasciitis in one week

 If you recently bought your ace bandage and you are looking for how to wrap your foot for plantar fasciitis with an ace bandage, then here is the step-by-step guide to achieving it.

-• Unbox the ace bandage and inspect it to ensure that it is exactly what you want that arrived.
+• Unbox the ace bandage and inspect it to ensure that it is exactly what you want that arrive.

 • Open up the ace bandage and cross it under your plantar surface.